iurysza/module-graph/README.md

 Optional settings:

 - **setStyleByPluginType**: Whether to style the modules based on their type (KotlinMultiplatform, Android Library, etc).
 Default is `false`.
 [Read more](#module-type-based-styling).
-- **focusedModulesRegex**: The Pattern (Regex) to match nodes in the graph (project names) that should be focused.
+- **focusedModulesRegex**: The regex to match nodes in the graph (project names) that should be focused.
 By default, no nodes are focused.
-  If set, the matching nodes will be highlighted.
+  If set, the matching nodes will be highlighted and only related nodes will be shown.
 The color can be customized via the `focusColor` property from `Theme.BASE`.
 [Read more](#focusing-on-specific-nodes).
 - **showFullPath**: Whether to show the full path of the modules in the graph.
 Default is `false`.
 This removes subgraphs.
 - **theme**: The [mermaid theme](https://mermaid.js.org/config/theming.html) to be used for styling